Prahlad-K/TF-IDF-PageRank/README.md

 3. Query Processor

 Crawler:
-A crawler crawls the web page, fetch the contents and links in the page and stores them.
+A crawler crawls the web page, fetches the contents and links in the page and stores them.
 The developer of a website can define a file called Robot.txt that defines how frequently a crawler is allowed to crawl and which web pages it is allowed to crawl.
 The crawler program in this project works in a similar fashion, looking up new links exhaustively and storing their content.
 It also computes the graph (web structure mining) of the webpages, used for PageRank.